AmyRBrons/Lab4-Morphology/README.md

 Comments:
 - Reduced structures and thinned lines, which makes fingerprint distinctions less and less recognizable
 - Finding differences between lines becomes more difficult
+- Finding the essential structure of the pattern
 <BR>
 What will happen if you keep thinning the image?:
 Input added